 I have used a number of different teeth whitening products, with varying levels of success.
 I had custom-made trays to fit my teeth and have tried the bleaching method.
 They’re quite a bit of work, and it is awkward having bulky trays on your teeth for 30+ minutes a day.
 Not to mention incredibly expensive.
 I have also tried the Crest Professional White Strips, which are expensive and you put them on everyday, for 30 minutes, and see results after about 4 or 5 uses (or 3, according to the package).
 This isn’t quite as awkward as the bleaching trays, but I was always paranoid I was swallowing the bleaching chemicals.

 After a little research, I found something that I thought would be an effective all natural teeth whitener.
-I have used the recipe below, with success, but before starting any new oral health routine, it is wise to consult your dentist.
+I have used the recipe below, with success, but before starting any new oral health routine, you should consult your dentist to make sure it is safe for your teeth.

 All Natural Teeth Whitener

-- A few squirts hydrogen peroxide (enough to make a paste)
+- 2 tsp hydrogen peroxide (enough to make a paste)

 Mix ingredients together in a small bowl until a paste is formed.
 Make sure to add enough peroxide that there aren’t big chunks or specks of baking soda, because those can be abrasive and damaging to tooth enamel.
 The baking soda should dissolve in the peroxide.

-Using a tooth brush, brush paste onto the front of teeth for 30-60 seconds.
-Rinse paste off with water.
+Using a tooth brush, brush paste onto teeth until covered.
+Allow to sit for 1-2 minutes, then rinse paste off with water.
+Brush teeth with regular paste to remove any residue.

 The peppermint essential oil is to mask the flavor of the baking soda and peroxide.
 I personally don’t mind the taste without the essential oil, but I had my husband try it sans peppermint, and he acted like I was poisoning him.